7 Misconceptions About Amazon Sharing Your Account Details with California

-New Proposed Changes are Coming Soon, so Just Hang on and Don’t do Anything.
+New Proposed Changes are Coming Soon, so Hang on and Don’t Do Anything.

 This is what we call the “sales tax legislative gap.”
-So many sellers are so focused on what changes will come in the future that will hopefully create a situation where they have less responsibility to collect and remit sales tax, which may be the case.
+Many sellers are so focused on what changes will come in the future that will hopefully create a situation where they have less responsibility to collect and remit sales tax, which may be the case.
 In the meantime, the states are collectively losing BILLIONS in sales tax revenue to e-commerce sellers while there are no laws in place.
-It is possible your accountant was not up to speed with sales tax nexus guidelines prior to the June U.S. Supreme Court Case, Wayfair vs South Dakota, which was quite common.
+It is possible your accountant was not up to speed with sales tax nexus guidelines prior to the June U.S. Supreme Court Case, Wayfair vs. South Dakota, which was quite common.
 Some tax firms and sellers were confused with the April 1, 2017 date, where Amazon started collecting and remitting sales taxes in all 45 states, plus D.C., but only on their sales, not third-party sellers.

-In the end, know the facts about Amazon sharing your Seller Central information, is what is most important.
-If you have sales tax nexus in a state, the most common are physical nexus, economic nexus, notice and reporting states, and finally the marketplace facilitator rules.
+In the end, know the facts about Amazon sharing your Seller Central information is what is most important.
+If you have sales tax nexus in a state, the most common are physical nexus, economic nexus, notice and reporting states, and finally, the marketplace facilitator rules.
 This is where some companies, such as Amazon, have agreed to collect and remit sales tax on behalf of sellers after a certain date and sales threshold.
-It is possible a state may have all four rules and you have to determine which one you crossed first and your responsibility to either register and file returns and or to collect and remit.
+A state may have all four rules, and you have to determine which one you crossed first and your responsibility to either register and file returns and or to collect and remit.

 Sales Tax System will guide you through these and all the complex steps before and after registering for sales tax.